Do You Have Spinal Cord Injuries?

 Those statistics don’t reflect the fact that spinal cord injuries change the lives of not only the injured individuals, but also their families who must adjust to the all-consuming responsibilities and challenges of caring for a loved one with new physical limitations.
 Overwhelming financial burdens, emotional and psychological trauma, intense and long-term rehabilitation, and an entirely new way of life make the impact of a spinal cord injury truly catastrophic.

-Automobile accidents are by far the single largest cause of spinal cord injuries, followed by slips and falls, acts of violence, and sports and recreational injuries.
+Automobile accidents are by far the single largest cause of spinal cord injuries, followed by slips and falls, such as from a ladder or scaffolding at work, acts of violence, and sports and recreational injuries.

 While not all spinal cord injuries are the fault of other people, many do involve the negligent or intentional conduct of others, whether they are a reckless or intoxicated driver of a car, a property owner who fails to keep his premises in a safe condition, or a person committing a violent act.
 When others are responsible for the pain and loss of a spinal cord injury, they need to be held accountable.